-VMware vSphere 7.0 has been announced by VMware.
-The product release is not known yet, but we have details on what's has been improved and added since vSphere 6.7 U3.
+VMware vSphere 7.0 has been announced and released by VMware.
+We have details on what's has been improved and added since vSphere 6.7 U3.
 This is a major release that VMware will roll out in Q1 and vSphere 7.0 shall be adopted fast as soon as all the backup and DR vendors update their software.
 In this post, you'll be able to read about vCenter Server 7 Details.

 VMware vSphere 7 brings new security features which we'll talk about in this post briefly but will create a separate post for important vSphere features update. vCenter server continues its improvements by reducing memory utilization and improving operations speed, especially in Linked mode.

 vCenter Server on Windows is no more.
 RIP.
 The only possibility to deploy a fresh copy of the vCenter server is to deploy vCenter server appliance (VCSA) based on PhotonOS Linux v 3.0 and maintained by VMware who owns this stack.
 The knowledge of Linux is not necessary at all as the deployment and maintenance are done via a web-based interface.
 This hasn't changed since vSphere 6.0 or 6.5.
 The flash-based client is no more (RIP).
 Only HTML 5 web-based UI without any necessity to install any additional plug-ins.
 (It took a few years to VMware achieve that).